Furniture school founder

 In 1985 Anselm Fraser, bought a crumbling farm steading in the heart of the East Lothian countryside, near Edinburgh in Scotland.

-His vision was to transform the 19th century stone barn into one of the world’s leading independent furniture making schools and furniture design schools.
+His vision was to transform the 19th century stone barn into one of the world’s leading independent furniture making and furniture design schools.

 Stone by stone, joist by joist, he and his wife Antonia slowly transformed the neglected farm building into a world-class school of furniture, recognised for its dedication to high quality furniture design and making skills.

 From acorn to oak – A world class school passionate about cabinet making and design

-The school grew steadily, with three or four students a year; as its reputation for excellence in traditional and modern furniture making spread, numbers increased.
+The school grew steadily, with three or four more students each year; as its reputation for excellence in traditional and modern furniture making spread, numbers increased.

-Today, up to 22 students each year go on our professional furniture making course that runs from October through to mid June.
+Today, up to 22 students each year attend our professional furniture making course that runs from October through to mid June.

 Graduates from this full-time course have gone on to run their own woodworking businesses, design and make furniture, teach or work in museums and much more.

 Commercial bench space for school graduates who want to start their own business is also available to rent after the course in our Chippendale Incubator Workshops.